Covington Lawyers Explain Louisiana Child Support

 Rely on our firm for answers when you have child support questions

 Child support helps parents raise their children comfortably.
-At the Conroy Law Firm, PLC, we represent parents in family law cases throughout Louisiana.
+At Michael D. Conroy, PLC, we represent parents in family law cases throughout Louisiana.
 We serve Jefferson, St. Tammany and Orleans Parishes from our offices in Covington and Metairie.
 To speak to an experienced child support attorney, call us today at 985-606-3885 or contact us online.

 Child support is money paid by one parent to another parent to help with the costs of raising children and pay for their living expenses.
 A variety of costs and expenses may be allowed, depending on the financial situation of either parent.
 Our attorneys help clients understand their rights and responsibilities regarding Louisiana child support.